 We assessed the performance of the newly fitted Parsley forcefield in binding free energy calculations based on molecular dynamics simulations following suggested best practices for benchmarking binding affinities.
-81 The test set consisted of 8 protein targets with a total of 199 ligands (Supporting Information, Table 1), using a set commonly referred to as the "JACS dataset" from a prior study published in that journal and frequently used by the community.
-12 For a fair comparison to previously published results, the initial ligand and protein structures were obtained from prior benchmark work.
-82 These structures are available in the protein-ligand-benchmark repository.
-83 Relative binding free energies were calculated employing alchemical perturbations between pairs of ligands in water and the protein complex.
-These calculations employed a non-equilibrium workflow based on GROMACS and pmx. ^{84,85} For the ligand molecules, the Parsley force-field was used as parameters.
-The protein was parameterized with the AMBER ff99sbILDN force field 86-88 and a TIP3P explicit water model was employed.
+The test set consisted of 8 protein targets with a total of 199 ligands (Supporting Information, Table 2), using a set commonly referred to as the "JACS dataset" from a prior study published in that journal and frequently used by the community.
+The properties of the review of the protein targets with a total of 199 ligands (Supporting Information, Table 2), using a set commonly referred to as the "JACS dataset" from a prior study published in that journal and frequently used by the community.
+The properties of the protein targets with a total of 199 ligands (Supporting Information, Table 2), using a set commonly referred to as the "JACS dataset" from a prior study published in that journal and frequently used by the community.

+and protein structures were obtained from prior benchmark work.
+83 These structures are available in the protein-ligand-benchmark repository.
+84 Relative binding free energies were calculated employing alchemical perturbations between pairs of ligands in water and the protein complex.
+These calculations employed a non-equilibrium workflow based on GROMACS and pmx. ^{85,86} For the ligand molecules, the Parsley forcefield was used as parameters.
+The protein was parameterized with the AMBER ff99sbILDN force field 87-89 and a TIP3P explicit water model was employed.
+We chose AMBER ff99sbILDN as the protein force field because we expect Parsley to have the best compatibility with the AMBER family of force fields, as its non-bonded parameters are ultimately taken from Parm@Frosst, an AMBER-compatible small molecule force field.
+36 The water model was chosen as TIP3P due to the widespread use of this water model with the AMBER family of protein force fields.
 To mimic physiological conditions, ions (150 mM NaCl) and additional counterions to neutralize the system were added to the dodecahedral simulation boxes.

-The analysis workflow used for analyzing the calculations is available in 89.
-The statistics in this workflow were calculated using Arsenic, 90 which is a package implementing best practices for consistently calculating statistics and reporting results from binding free energy calculations.
-The Parsley results were compared to previously published results using the GAFF2.1, 26 CGenFF3.0.1 27 and OPLS3e ^{34,65} force fields.
+The analysis workflow used for analyzing the calculations is available in 90.
+The statistics in this workflow were calculated using Arsenic, 91 which is a package implementing best practices for consistently calculating statistics and reporting results from binding free energy calculations.
+The Parsley results were compared to previously published results using the GAFF2.1, 26 CGenFF3.0.1 27 and OPLS3e ^{34,66} force fields.
 The former GAFF2.1 and CGenFF results were calculated with the same pmx worklow, and the OPLS3e results were calculated with Schrödinger FEP+.
-82
+83

 More detailed discussion of the workflow, the employed parameters and the analysis can be found in the Supporting Information.
-Full details of this study will be reported in a forthcoming publication, and a preliminary report can be found in 91.
+Full details of this study will be reported in a forthcoming publication, and a preliminary report can be found in 92.